MenelauseZzw/Vascular-Tree-Reconstruction/README.md

-# Vascular-Tree-Reconstruction (continue to be updated)
+# Vascular-Tree-Reconstruction (to be updated)

 ## How to use

- 1. Do ObjectenessMasureImageFilter
+ 1. Do ObjectenessMasureImageFilter (Frangi filtering)

-    → ObjectnessMeasureVolume --- data
+    → ObjectnessMeasureVolume --- volume data

- 2. DoNonmaximumSuppressionVolume
+ 2. Do NonmaximumSuppressionVolume

+    → NonMaximumSuppressionVolume --- volume data

+    Important `--thresholdValue` --- this is threshold for plots

+ 3. DO GenerateNeighborhoodGraph

     → NonMaximumSuppressionVolume.h5 --- graph

-    Important `--thresholdValue` --- this is threshold for plots

- 3. DoLevenbergMarquardtMinimizer (use GPU)
+ 4. Do LevenbergMarquardtMinimizer (use GPU)

-    → NonMaximumSuppressionCurvVolume.h5
+    → NonMaximumSuppressionCurvDivVolume.h5

     Important `--lambda` --- curvature coefficient